 |Agent and testing standard||Window period||Estimate of residual risk ‘per unit' (a)|

-|HIV (antibody + NAT)||6 days||Less than 1 in 1 million(1)|
+|HIV (antibody/p24 Ag + NAT)||6 days||Less than 1 in 1 million [1,2]|

-|HCV (antibody + NAT)||3 days||Less than 1 in 1 million(1)|
+|HCV (antibody + NAT)||3 days||Less than 1 in 1 million [1,2]|

 |HBV (HBsAg + NAT)||16 days||Less than 1 in 1 million [1-3]|

-|HTLV 1 & 2 (antibody)||51 days||Less than 1 in 1 million (1)|
+|HTLV 1 & 2 (antibody)||51 days||Less than 1 in 1 million (b)|

 |vCJD [No testing]||Possible, not yet reported in Australia|

-|Malaria (antibody)||7–14 days||Less than 1 in 1 million(2)|
+|Malaria (antibody)||7–14 days||Less than 1 in 1 million |

-No Australian has been infected with vCJD to date.
+To date there have been no reported cases of vCJD in Australia.
 In the UK, there have been a small number of reported cases of putative transfusion transmission since 2004.